Nerluc37/PoeRaceHUD/README.md

 ## FAQ

-Q: Can I modify the config file on the fly?
+Q: Can I modify the config file on the fly?<br>
 A: No, you have to restart the application.

-Q: How often it is refreshing data?
+Q: How often it is refreshing data?<br>
 A: Every 30 seconds or as long as one API request cycle completes.
 This depends on your location, and your ladder position.
 From Europe I get about 200 positions every second.

+Q: In the config file I am only filling my account name.
+Which character will the HUD show?<br>
+A: Your highest level not dead character

+Q: Why does it hang on Searching ... <br>
+A: Check you command line window, if it has errors, then the API request fails.
+Example you mistyped the league or race name.
+If not, then you might not have a character in that league.

 ## Feedback